 A complete application package includes:

 - A small grant application or a project/capacity building grant application, both of which should be submitted through our online system.
-Small grant applications are accepted on an ongoing based; the application for project/capacity building grants is currently closed.
+The applications for both small grants and project/capacity building grants currently are closed.

 - A project budget, also submitted through our online system;

 - A project narrative, found within the application;

 - A copy of your organization's non-discrimination policy; and

 - If your project involves lobbying, please indicate the anticipated amounts to be spent on direct and/or grassroots lobbying in your application.
 For more information on lobbying and advocacy, we encourage you to consult with the Bolder Advocacy initiative of the Alliance for Justice.